hyosung11/Launch-School/Courses/journal.md

 10:49 I seem to unnecessarily have two VS Code windows open at the same time.
 My leg hurts.
 I'm practicing problems again today.

 14:29 I feel a little sleepy and a little sore in my leg.

+19:28 There are problems that I don't want to do, but why?
+Also, my right pinky finger feels a little strained right now.